 |

-with those big eyes -- almond-shaped on top, rounded on bottom -- there are those wonderful ears!
-The ears are not caused
+top, rounded on bottom -- there are those wonderful ears!
+The ears are not caused by a genetic defect, as with the Scottish

-by a genetic defect, as with the Scottish Fold, but was a spontaneous natural mutation.
-At birth, Curl kittens look like
+Fold, but was a spontaneous natural mutation.
+At birth, Curl kittens look like any other kitten, but between one and

-any other kitten, but between one and seven days the ears get firmer and start to plump up and curve back.
-Since the degree
+seven days the ears get firmer and start to plump up and curve back.
+Since the degree of curl can change dramatically over

-of curl can change dramatically over a short period, breeders typically do not release kittens until they are at least 4-5
+a short period, breeders typically do not release kittens until they are at least 4-5 months, when the curl of the ear settles

-months, when the curl of the ear settles down into the form it will carry throughout the cat's life.
-Curl cats take two to
+down into the form it will carry throughout the cat's life.
+Curl cats take two to three years to reach maturity.
+The degree of ear curl can vary from 90 to 180 degrees, or from first degree to

-not curl back to touch the back of the head (in the show ring, this is cause for disqualification, as is any ear lacking
+the show-favored third degree curl.
+The ears should not curl back to touch the back of the head (in the show ring, this is

-firm cartilage from the base to at least one-third of its height.)
+cause for disqualification, as is any ear lacking firm cartilage from the base to at least one-third of its height.)

 Health

-general, the American Curl is a healthy, hardy breed that has not yet suffered genetic health problems that can often
+healthy, hardy breed that has not yet suffered genetic health problems that can often occur from overbreeding

-occur from overbreeding or small breeding pools -- and the American Curl has been breed with domestic cats
+or small breeding pools -- and the American Curl has been breed with domestic cats from day one.
+Because the ear

-from day one.
-Because the ear canals can often be smaller than the average cat, [careful] cleaning is necessary from
+canals can often be smaller than the average cat, [careful] cleaning is necessary from time to time to reduce the possibility

-time to time to reduce the possibility of infection, although this is rare.
+of infection, although this is rare.

 Grooming